James Heller interview

 James Heller: I donít know who or what Synertek or Stevie-Boy are, but the rest of the statement is partially true and well documented in many online stories.
 It is the reason for the collapse of the video game market, not just Atari.

 Q: Synertek was one of the chip manufacturers that Atari contracted with (American MicroSystems, OKI Semiconductor, and TSU are a few others).
 Steve might have been a salesperson who worked at Synertek.
 I'm guessing you've seen the infamous landfill thread on the Atariage forum by now.
-It started with some real research being done by Bruce S. (AKA "spud"), who's evidence was soon dismissed, and later ended up with a discussion about where the rumored 2nd landfill is located.
+It started with some real research being done by Bruce S. (AKA "spud"), who's evidence was soon dismissed by the vocal minority, and later ended up with a discussion about where the rumored 2nd landfill is located.

 James Heller: I read the same forum posts as you have.
 All I could do is laugh.
 The dump site that people are saying is the 2nd landfill is located at the corner of Borregas and Caribbean in Sunnyvale, probably not more than 200 yards from my warehouse, which was located 2 buildings away from the entrance to the dump.
 The landfill was operated by a friend of mine, who's parents owned it, and it had been there for years prior to Atari.
 This is not where the other cartridges (or anything Atari-related) were laid to rest, though.